-It can truly be said the variety of brokerage business models in today's real estate industry affords the homeowner a greater range of options than ever before.
+The variety of brokerage business models in today's real estate industry affords the homeowner a greater range of options than ever before.

-But no matter which option homeowners choose, before signing a Listing Agreement or otherwise engaging the services of a REALTOR® and agreeing to compensate them, they should understand exactly what specific services will, or will not, be provided.
+But no matter which option is chosen, before signing a Listing Agreement or otherwise engaging the services of a REALTOR® and agreeing to compensate them, homeowners should understand exactly what services will, or will not, be provided.